Consider a Simplified Employee Pension plan for your small business

 - Employers have the option to offer the plan to more people, for example, all employees with at least one year of service.

 - Develop a formal written agreement that outlines the benefits to eligible employees.
-The agreement may be the IRS model Form 5305-SEP, an IRS-approved prototype SEP from a financial institution or the employer's individually designed SEP plan document.
+The agreement may be the Model SEP (Form 5305-SEP), an IRS-approved prototype SEP from a financial institution or the employer's individually designed SEP plan document.